github/docs/content/actions/learn-github-actions/expressions.md

 `hashFiles('**/package-lock.json', '**/Gemfile.lock')`

-## Job status check functions
+## Status check functions

 You can use the following status check functions as expressions in `if` conditionals.
 A default status check of `success()` is applied unless you include one of these functions.
-For more information about `if` conditionals, see "[Workflow syntax for GitHub Actions](/articles/workflow-syntax-for-github-actions/#jobsjob_idif)."
+For more information about `if` conditionals, see "[Workflow syntax for GitHub Actions](/articles/workflow-syntax-for-github-actions/#jobsjob_idif)" and "[Metadata syntax for GitHub Composite Actions](/actions/creating-actions/metadata-syntax-for-github-actions)".

 ### success